teeuniverse/teeuniverse/README.md

 ```
 cmake -DCMAKE_BUILD_TYPE=Release .
 make
-sudo make install
 ```

 Execute the TeeUniverse editor:
 ```
-teeuniverse_editor
+./bin/release/teeuniverse_editor
 ```

-##Compilation (Windows, MinGW)
+# Compilation (Windows, MinGW) #

-MinGW must be installed and configured to be able to compile C++.

-###CMake
+## Installation of MinGW ##

+## Installation of CMake ##

 Download CMake from its official webpage.
 If you are using Windows 32-bit, [download this installer (official download page)](https://cmake.org/files/v3.7/cmake-3.7.1-win32-x86.msi).
 If you are using Windows 64-bit, [download this installer (official download page)](https://cmake.org/files/v3.7/cmake-3.7.1-win64-x64.msi)

 Execute the downloaded MSI file and install CMake.
 Defaults options are fine.

-###TeeUniverse
+## Sources and needed libraries ##

 Download the sources from [GitHub (ZIP file)](https://github.com/teeuniverse/teeuniverse/archive/master.zip) and extract the content of this archive in your computer.
 We will refer to this extracted directory as "TeeUniverse directory"

 Download all needed libraries and sources from [the official website of TeeUniverse (ZIP file)](http://teeuniverse.net/data/teeuniverse-windows-libs.zip), and extract the content of this archive in the TeeUniverse directory.

 Your TeeUniverse directory should look like this:

 ![Screenshot of the TeeUniverse directory](./doc/images/win-sources.png)

-###Generate the Makefile
+## Generate the Makefile ##

 Execute CMake (cmake-gui).